The Editor Suggests :

 coca.
 MAAM

 akulliy: (v) To chew coca.
 RS (n) The act of choosing and chewing coca leaves in a ceremonial way, the act of the kurak.
-KOAKIt was a practice related to religious rituals and was thus reserved exclusively for the Incan elite.
+KOAK It was a practice related to religious rituals and was thus reserved exclusively for the Incan elite.
 MAAM

-akulliy hura: (n) About 10:00 am; time of break from morning's work to chew coca (sp).
-RS
+akulliy hura: (n) The break from the morning's work to chew coca, about 10:00 a.m. (sp).
+LPB

 akupana: (n) Sunset.
 QP See, Akapana Temple.